cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 ## Navigate the Admin UI

-The left-hand navigation bar allows you to navigate to the [Cluster Overview page](admin-ui-access-and-navigate.html), [cluster metrics dashboards](admin-ui-overview.html), [Databases page](admin-ui-databases-page.html), and [Jobs page](admin-ui-jobs-page.html).
+The left-hand navigation bar allows you to navigate to the [Cluster Overview page](admin-ui-access-and-navigate.html), [cluster metrics dashboards](admin-ui-overview.html), the [Databases page](admin-ui-databases-page.html), the [Statements page](admin-ui-statements-page.html), the [Jobs page](admin-ui-jobs-page.html), and the [Advanced Debugging page](admin-ui-debug-pages.html).

-The main panel displays changes for each page:
+The main panel display changes for each page:

 Page | Main Panel Component
 -----------|------------